Paul Williamson: Activism

 Williamson is a well-known opponent of the ordination of women to the priesthood.
 In 1997 he sued the dean and chapter of St Paul's Cathedral for appointing a woman as a minor canon.
 On 16 July 1997, he was declared to be a vexatious litigant by Mr Justice Christopher Rose at the Royal Courts of Justice.
 As a result, he is no longer allowed to bring action within the Courts of England and Wales without obtaining the prior permission of a judge.

 In 2005, Williamson protested against the legality of the marriage of Charles, Prince of Wales to Camilla, Duchess of Cornwall.

 In 2011, with others, Williamson challenged a major grant by the Confraternity of the Blessed Sacrament to the Personal Ordinariate of Our Lady of Walsingham.
 The Charity Commission for England and Wales, which described the complainants as "a substantial number", subsequently ruled that the grant had been unlawful.

-On 26 January 2015, Williamson interrupted the consecration service for the Church of England's first woman to become a bishop, Libby Lane, at York Minster.
-His objection was responded to by John Sentamu, Archbishop of York (who was officiating) and the service continued.
+On 26 January 2015, during the consecration service at York Minster for Libby Lane, who was to become the Church of England's first female bishop, Williamson was the lone dissenting voice when the gathered clergy were asked whether she should be ordained.
+His dissent was answered by the officiant, Archbishop of York John Sentamu, and the service continued.

 Williamson's initial application to challenge the Church of England's compulsory retirement age of 70 was dismissed by the Employment Tribunal on 8 January 2020 because he had not obtained the prior permission of the High Court under the terms of the vexatious litigant order.

+On January 28, 2026, during the confirmation of election of Sarah Mullally as Archbishop of Canterbury at Saint Paul's Cathedral, Williamson interrupted the ceremony when the Proctor informed the Archbishop of York that no lawful objections had been received prior to the confirmation, and was escorted from the cathedral by vergers.
+A witness said he had opposed Sarah’s election over the handling of safeguarding cases in the Diocese of London.